 Poolside and beach concierges provide complete food and beverage service, the latest in games, arrangements for special activities and water sports.

-An outdoor gaming pavilion houses one mini-craps and six blackjack tables.
+An outdoor gaming pavilion houses six blackjack tables.

 The Cove Pool Café and bar is located near the pool, serving light fare and cocktails throughout the day.
 Hours for the Café & Grill are 11:00am – 5:00pm